St Andrew's Church, Presteigne: History

 In the 9th century, Anglo-Saxons built St Andrew's Church next to the River Lugg.
 Following the Norman conquest of Wales, when the majority of the church was damaged during an attack by the Welsh, the Normans constructed a church incorporating the Anglo-Saxon north aisle.
 In the 12th–13th centuries the church was enlarged and a bell tower was constructed with a new nave and south aisle constructed by canons from Wigmore Abbey.

-In 1868, a restoration of the church financed by Sir Richard Green-Price and undertaken by Sir George Gilbert Scott was carried out.
-Inside he repaired the original roof and wooden belfry but removed the west gallery and added a new nave, chancel and sanctuary.
-On the exterior, he changed the design to reflect the popular Gothic Revival architecture at the time.
-In doing so he added a vestry, transepts and a new spire for the bell tower.
+In 1889-91, a restoration of the church was undertaken by John Loughborough Pearson.
 A memorial to Joseph Baker, for whom Mount Baker in Washington state, United States is named, was installed in the chapel of the church as he had retired to Presteigne.
 A 13th-century coffin lid, possibly from a member of the Mortimer Family, is also installed in the north side of the church.
-It was granted Grade II*-listed status in 1985 for being "a virtually complete example of the rural work of Sir George Gilbert Scott's office; whilst the church does retain significant medieval fabric, the consistency and coherence of its restoration make it a remarkably clear statement of Ecclesiological principles."
+It was granted Grade I listing in 1950.